ptomato/temporal-slides-in-progress/README.md

 ## Removal of observable `from()` calls

-- Add a resolver or "local registry" parameter
+- Add a resolver parameter for custom calendar and time zone IDs
 - Plan to develop an API and submit a needs-consensus PR for this in April

 ---